 This world-famous library, in the grounds of Dublin Castle, houses the collection of mining engineer Sir Alfred Chester Beatty (1875–1968), bequeathed to the Irish State on his death.
 Spread over two floors, the breathtaking collection includes more than 20,000 manuscripts, rare books, miniature paintings, clay tablets, costumes and other objects of artistic, historical and aesthetic importance.
+Free tours run at 1pm Wednesdays, 2pm Saturdays and 3pm Sundays.

 The Artistic Traditions Gallery on the 1st floor begins with memorabilia from Beatty's life, before embarking on an exploration of the art of Mogul India, Persia, the Ottoman Empire, Japan and China.
 Here you'll find intricately designed little medicine boxes and perhaps the finest collection of Chinese jade books in the world.
 The illuminated European texts are also worth examining.